AERodgers/plugin_AERoPlot/README.md

-# AERoPlot - a Praat plug-in for plotting data
+# AERoPlot - a Praat plug-in for plotting data elegantly

 AERoPlot allows you to generate elegant plots from data in Praat.